-When the LCOF approves the proposal it is sent, together with a letter of recommendation, to the Library Dean.
-The Library Dean forwards the first part of the proposal, the LCOF letter and his/her own letter of recommendation to the Dean [now Provost].
-The Dean [now Provost] makes a recommendation to the Board of Trustees and, after its approval, the faculty member will receive an approval letter.
+When the LCOF approves the proposal it is sent, together with a letter of recommendation, to the University Librarian.
+The University Librarian forwards the first part of the proposal, the LCOF letter and his/her own letter of recommendation to the Provost.
+The Provost makes a recommendation to the Board of Trustees and, after its approval, the faculty member will receive an approval letter.